Devking/HeartsAI/README.md

 0.0.3 &mdash; begun implementation for game playouts
-0.0.4 &mdash; able to do multiple playouts of the game 0.0.5 &mdash; able to keep track of cards played for each round
+0.0.4 &mdash; able to do multiple playouts of the game 0.0.5 &mdash; able to keep track of cards played for each round 0.0.6 &mdash; game keeps track of the scores of each player now!

 ### Version Goals